-(a) REFERENDUM CONCURRENT WITH USG ELECTION.-The Chief Elections Manager shall organize a referendum concurrent with a USG election after-

-(1) a 1/3 vote of the entire voting Senate membership that calls for the referendum concurrent with the USG election; or

-(2) receiving a duly completed petition that is signed by 10% of the undergraduates and calls for the referendum concurrent with the USG election.(b) FRIVOLOUS REFERENDA.-

-(1) SENATE DETERMINATION.-By a 5/6 vote at a regular meeting, the Senate may determine a referendum called under subsection (a)(2) to be frivolous and thereby prevent that referendum from occurring.

-(2) Referendum notwithstanding senate determination.-

-(A) IN GENERAL.-Notwithstanding paragraph (1), the Chief Elections Manager shall organize a referendum that the Senate has determined to be frivolous under paragraph (1) if, within 14 days after that determination, the Chief

-Elections Manager receives a new duly completed petition that calls for the referendum and is signed by 1/3 of the undergraduates.

-(B) TIME OF REFERENDUM.-The Chief Elections Manager shall organize that referendum within 21 days after receiving the new duly completed petition under subparagraph (A).
+- (a) SENATE-INITIATED REFERENDUM.-The Chief Elections Manager shall organize a referendum concurrent with a regular election for Senate office if- - (1) the Senate, by a 1/3 vote of the entire voting Senate membership, calls for the referendum concurrent with the election; and - (2) the referendum does not amend the Constitution of the Honor System. - (b) REFERENDUM BY PETITION.-The Chief Elections Manager shall organize a referendum concurrent with a regular election for Senate office after receiving a duly completed petition that calls for the referendum concurrent with the election and is signed by- - (1) 10% of the undergraduates, if the referendum does not amend the Constitution of the Honor System; or - (2) 200 undergraduates, if the referendum amends the Constitution of the Honor System.12 - (c) Frivolous Referenda.- - (1) SENATE DETERMINATION.-By a 5/6 vote at a regular meeting, the Senate may determine a referendum called under subsection (b) to be frivolous and thereby prevent that referendum from occurring. - (2) Referendum notwithstanding senate determination.- - (A) IN GENERAL.-Notwithstanding paragraph (1), the Chief Elections Manager shall organize a referendum that the Senate has determined to be frivolous under paragraph (1) if, within 5 days after that determination, the Chief Elections Manager receives a new duly completed petition that calls for the referendum and is signed by 1/4 of the undergraduates. - (B) TIME OF REFERENDUM.-The Chief Elections Manager shall organize that referendum within 21 days after receiving the new duly completed petition under subparagraph (A).

 [Art.
 X, § A.]-(Amend.
-4, § 1, November 22, 2015.)
+4, § 1, November 22, 2015; amend.
+9, § 4, Oct.
+25, 2020.)